shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 #### Summary

 For now, you should have gotten a feeling for what functions do: translating input to output data.
-Functions can take different inputs, such as numbers and vectors.
+Functions can take different inputs and return different outputs, such as numbers and vectors.
 (In fact, they can even take other functions as inputs as well!
 But we won't bother with these insane cases now.)

 In the next post, we will get to the real meat: how to learn functions automatically.